mohamed-m-ali/resume.md-1/resume.md

 ### <span>Senior Systems Integration Developer, American University in Cairo</span> <span>August 2018 - Present</span>
 As an educational organization, the American University in Cairo utilizes many systems: Banner for students inforation, SAP as an ERP system, Blackboard and Moodle as a learning management systems and many systems.
 All these systems need to talk to each other.
 Our goal, in systems integration team, is to develop integration solutions that allow these systems to talk to each other smoothly.
 #### Main Responsibilties:
+ - Architect, design and develop integration projects using Biztalk
+ - Develop Biztalk artifacts as Orchestrations, Pipelines and Pipeline components
+ - Create and configure Biztalk Send/Receive Ports
+ - Design and develop SOAP Web Services using Windows Communication Foundation (WCF)
  - Design and develop REST APIs using ASP.NET, Python and PHP to enable integration among systems
- - Design and develop SOAP Web Services using Windows Communication Foundation (WCF)
- - Architect, design and develop integration projects using Biztalk
  - Design and develop extract, transform and load (ETL) integration projects using Microsoft SSIS
- - Desing and develop SQL functions and stored procedures in SQL Server and Oracle databases
+ - Design and develop SQL functions and stored procedures in SQL Server and Oracle databases
  - Build Continous Integration-Continous Deployment Pipelines using Github Workflows
- - Desing and develop unit testing, integration testing and load testing
+ - Design and develop unit testing, integration testing and load testing
  - Design, document and test REST APIs using Open API Specification(Swagger) and Postman

 ### <span>Senior Machine Learning Engineer, Mawdoo3.com (Part Time)</span> <span>November 2019 - November 2022</span>